UK govt publishes action plan for journalists' safety - Press Gazette

 [Read more: 1 in every 14 tweets directed at women journalists abusive or ‘problematic’, study shows]

+Facebook’s head of news partnerships in Northern Europe, Sarah Brown, said: “We take the safety of journalists on our platforms seriously, move quickly to remove anything that violates our rules and work closely with the police.

+“We also recently launched a registration process which gives UK journalists an additional layer of security features that further protect their Facebook and Instagram accounts.
+This builds on our safety work with the INSI, a group of 40 news and technology companies with a goal to develop joint, practical, real-world solutions to address online abuse against journalists.”

-Meanwhile publishers and broadcasters have pledged to provide new training for both staff and freelances on how to manage threats, and appoint designated safety officers.
+Meanwhile, publishers and broadcasters have pledged to provide new training for both staff and freelances on how to manage threats, and appoint designated safety officers.

 NUJ general secretary Michelle Stanistreet said harassment and abuse had “become normalised” within the industry and that the action plan is “an important step towards changing that”.